a962097364/Learning-of-HRNet/README.md

 ### Summary
 Therefore, it has some change of time when the number of persons is rising.<br>
 Also, the effections of efficiency made by blocking should be resolved.
-The ability of dection when the number of people is more than 50 should be solved, too.
+The ability of dection when the number of people is more than 50 should be solved, too.<hr>
 The most important for human pose estimation, is to raise the ability of detection and the precision.